Agnibho-Saha14/minor_project/Readme.md

 ## Game Objects

-### Player
+### Players
-- Spherical character with physics-based movement
+- Two spherical characters (Blue and Red) with physics-based movement
 - Shadow casting
-- Height-limited jumping mechanics
+- Collision detection between players
 - Smooth movement controls

 ### Obstacles
-- Randomly generated with varying positions
+- Randomly generated with varying positions and colors
-- Increasing speed based on score
+- Increasing speed based on survival time
-- Different colors for visual variety
-- Physics-based movement
+- Physics-based movement with acceleration
+- Collision detection with players

 ### Environment
 - Large ground plane with shadow receiving
 - Grid helper for spatial reference
 - Ambient and directional lighting
-- Responsive camera system
+- Responsive camera system that adjusts to keep both players in view

+## Game Rules

+1. Both players start on opposite sides of the track
+2. Control your player to avoid incoming obstacles
+3. Players can collide with each other, potentially pushing opponents into dangers
+4. The last player standing wins!
+5. A player is eliminated by:
+   - Falling off the track
+   - Colliding with an obstacle

 ## Performance Features ⚡

-- Efficient object pooling for obstacles
+- Efficient rendering with Three.js
 - Optimized collision detection
 - Hardware-accelerated rendering
 - Smooth animation frame handling

 ## Future Improvements 🔮